 If you do have a green card, you might be able to defend yourself in court, but see the next discussion for more detail.

-Even if you already have a U.S. green card, a number of types of crimes can make you deportable, leading to your forced departure from the U.S. and revocation of your lawful permanent resident status.
-The U.S. immigration statute (I.N.A. § 237) both lists a few specific crimes and broadly describes other categories of offenses that can lead to deportation.
+However, even if you already have a U.S. green card, or are here with unexpired permission under the terms of a nonimmigrant visa or something similar, a number of types of crimes can make you deportable.
+This could potentially lead to your forced departure from the U.S. and revocation of your visa or lawful permanent resident status.
+U.S. immigration statutes (I.N.A. § 237) both list a few specific crimes and broadly describe other categories of offenses that can lead to deportation.

-For example, some crimes of "moral turpitude," as well as those involving controlled substances, firearms, and domestic violence, as well as "aggravated felonies," are among the many that can make a person removable.
+For example, some crimes of "moral turpitude" (CIMTs) as well as those involving controlled substances, firearms, and domestic violence, as well as "aggravated felonies," are among those that make a person removable.
 What's an aggravated felony?
 It can include everything from murder, rape, and sexual abuse of a minor, to other crimes involving violence, to theft, drug and weapons trafficking, and more.

-Many of the crimes that U.S. immigration authorities have been interpreted as "aggravated felonies" were called misdemeanors by the state court that convicted the person.
+Many of the crimes that U.S. immigration authorities have interpreted as "aggravated felonies" were called misdemeanors by the state court that convicted the person.
+State and federal law don't always match up nicely, leading to arguments between lawyers defending immigrants and the government attorneys trying to deport them.
 The message here is that you'll need an attorney's help to figure out whether your crime is, indeed, a ground of deportability.